 - How to ensure your design is code compliant.

-Other modelling issues associated with tunnel construction such as compensation grouting and building damage will also be discussed and there will be presentations from leading experts from Mott MacDonald, UnPS, Keller Holding GmbH, Oxford University, etc.
+Other modelling issues associated with tunnel construction such as compensation grouting and building damage were also discussed and there were presentations from leading experts from Mott MacDonald, UnPS, Keller Holding GmbH, Oxford University, etc.

 Helmut Schweiger, Graz University of Technology